 At AgeRejuvenation, we take a functional medicine approach that treats pelvic pain as a real, measurable physiological issue.
 That means looking at the musculoskeletal system, the nervous system, tissue health, hormones, inflammation, and day-to-day stress signals as one connected picture.

-Why Pelvic Pain and Sexual Pain Can Persist
+What Causes Pelvic Pain and Sexual Pain to Persist?

-Pelvic symptoms often involve more than one driver.
+Pelvic and sexual pain usually has more than one driver, which is why a single fix rarely holds.
 A tight or poorly coordinated pelvic support system can irritate nerves, reduce blood flow, and change how the brain interprets sensation.
+Painful sex, known clinically as dyspareunia, often traces back to muscle, tissue, or hormonal factors working together.

 The Science Behind Modern Pelvic Care